casey/filepack/README.md

 ------------

-`filepack` is written in [Rust](https://www.rust-lang.org/) and can be built from source and installed from this repo:
+`filepack` is written in [Rust](https://www.rust-lang.org/) and can be built from source and installed from a checked-out copy of this repo with:

 ```sh
 cargo install --path .